hhandika/nahpu/assets/docs/info/en/event-activity.md

   order: 0
 ---

 Choose the primary activity that best describes the collecting event.
-Use the notes for secondary activities, unusual circumstances, or the work represented by `Other`.
+Use the notes for secondary activities, unusual circumstances, or other details.

 Activity is a project-level categorization that keeps filtering and reporting consistent, and the available values are configurable in Settings.
 Equipment, counts, dimensions, and other sampling details belong in effort records rather than in the activity label.